 My teaching goal is to foster critical thinking skills: teaching students how to think, not what to think.
 I engage with students as independent scholars, getting them to apply theories independently to develop their own analytical skills, and giving them the tools to do so.

 In the past, I have taught a wide range of subjects related to International Relations and Security Studies, at the University of Birmingham and the University of Leicester.

-During the 2017-18 academic year, I will teach on the following modules at the University of Sheffield:
+During the 2018-19 academic year, I will convene and teach the following module at the University of Sheffield: